AMartins87/world-of-makaton/README.md

 The [ABC page](https://8000-violet-platypus-kcwu1u8i.ws-eu13.gitpod.io/abc.html) has only images of the alphabet and a subheading which tells the user what the images are for.

 The [Sign Up page](https://8000-violet-platypus-kcwu1u8i.ws-eu13.gitpod.io/sign_up.html) contains a sign up form where a user has to write in their name, email and select an option of what materials they'd like to receive.
 All fields are required and won't allow submission without entries in a correct format like email addresses has to have certain characters to pass.
-Once the user clicks on the Send button, it will open up a new page confirming successful registration.
+Once the user clicks on the 'Send' button, it will take the user to a page with a confirmation of their successful registration.
+Navbar is included on this page for an easy return to the website.

 ### **VALIDATOR TESTING**